2026 OCTA Youth Conference

 Recommended Lodging:

-The hotel offers an OCTA group rate which includes a full complimentary breakfast.
-Book a room by calling the front desk at (580) 540-4172.
-Or click the Link below.
-The cut-off date for this rate will be February 20, 2025.
+The hotel offers an OCTA group rate for $65 + tax = $74.19 per room per night, which includes a full complimentary breakfast and has an indoor pool.
+Book a room by calling the front desk at (405) 685-4000.